 To learn more about our services, please call the Methodist Heart and Lung Institute Aortic Center at (210) 575-5506.

 Methodist Heart and Lung Institute Aortic Center is a proud member of the Methodist Healthcare family.
 Our facility is located on the Methodist Hospital campus within the Methodist Plaza building.
-Patients can receive world-class care from Dr. Kim de la Cruz, one of our aortic surgeons.
+Patients can receive world-class care from our aortic surgeons and team members.

 Methodist Heart and Lung Institute Aortic Center is open Monday through Friday: 8:00am to 4:00pm.

 - Familial aortic aneurysm

 Aortic procedures we offer

 At Methodist Heart and Lung Institute Aortic Center, we offer a range of heart and vascular procedures to correct conditions affecting the structures of the heart, including the aorta.
 We offer the following surgeries and advanced technologies: